semantic-release/semantic-release/CONTRIBUTING.md

 - a commit should contain exactly one self-contained functional change
 - a functional change should be contained in exactly one commit
-- a commit should not create an inconsistent state (such as test errors, linting errors, partial fix, feature with documentation etc...)
+- a commit should not create an inconsistent state (such as test errors, linting errors, partial fix, feature without documentation, etc...)

 A complex feature can be broken down into multiple commits as long as each one maintains a consistent state and consists of a self-contained change.